Working with formulas

 Accessing data in formulas

-Formulas can access various data sources within your component:
+In the formula editor, you can access various data sources within your component:

 • Inputs: Formula-specific inputs